-The Poly(A) RNA Selection Kit is derived from the SENSE mRNA-Seq kits, which are covered by issued and/ or pending patents.
-SENSE is a trademark of Lexogen.
+The Poly(A) RNA Selection Kit is derived from the SENSE mRNA-Seq V2 kits, which are covered by issued and/ or pending patents.
+CORALLTM RNA-Seq kits are covered by issued and/or pending patents.
+SENSETM, COR-ALLTM and SIRVTM are trademarks of Lexogen.
 Lexogen is a registered trademark (EU, CH, USA).
-SIRV is a trademark of Lexogen.

 RNasin is a trademark of Promega Corporation, RNaseZap is a registered trademark of Ambion, Inc., Bioanalyzer and TapeStation are trademarks of Agilent Technologies, Inc., and RNAlater is a registered trademark of Life Technologies Inc. Thermomixer is a registered trademark of Eppendorf AG.
-Magnosphere MS150/Oligo(dT) beads are a trademark of JSR Life Sciences.
+Magnosphere MS150/ Oligo(dT) beads are a trademark of JSR Life Sciences.
 LabChip GX II is a registered trademark of Perkin Elmer.
 Fragment Analyzer is a trademark of Advanced Analytical Technologies, Inc.